WHO Sets 6 Conditions For Ending A Coronavirus Lockdown

 Despite all the personal and economic pain the coronavirus has caused, WHO officials say that in many places, it's too soon to get back to normal.
 And because any premature attempts to restart economies could trigger secondary peaks in COVID-19 cases, they warn that the process must be deliberate and widely coordinated.

-"You can't replace lockdown with nothing," Dr. Mike Ryan, executive director of WHO's emergencies programs, said at a recent briefing.
+"You can't replace lockdown with nothing," Dr. Mike Ryan, executive director of WHO's emergencies program, said at a recent briefing.
 Stressing the importance of a well-informed and committed population, he added, "We are going to have to change our behaviors for the foreseeable future."

 Any government that wants to start lifting restrictions, said Tedros of WHO, must first meet six conditions: